utkarshakya/AlphaNotes/README.md

 # Alpha Notes

 Alpha Notes is a simple note-taking application that allows users to create, read, update, and delete notes.
 It is built with PHP and uses a MySQL database to store notes.
-This project uses Composer for dependency management and Docker for containerization.
+This project is a PHP application that uses Composer for dependency management and Docker for containerization.
+It includes an Apache server with PHP support and various PHP extensions.
+The frontend is built with HTML, Tailwindcss, and JavaScript.

 ## Requirements

 - Docker
 - PHP 8.2
+- Node.js
+- Composer (Optional)

 ## Installation